your guide to the blue lagoon in Grindavík, Iceland

 The Blue Lagoon is a man-made geothermal spa located in southwestern Iceland (specifically Grindavík, Iceland).
 It spans 8,700 square meters and is filled with over 9 million liters of milky, aqua-colored geothermal seawater that stays anywhere between 98-104°F year round.
 The warm temperatures are the effect of runoff water from the geothermal power plant adjacent to the spa, leaving visitors in a calm and relaxed state.

-Though the Blue Lagoon is not a natural phenomenon, it is still considered one of the world’s wonders.
+it is still considered one of the world’s wonders.
 It’s known for its silica and sulfur-rich waters and white silica mud, which are said to have healing effects on the skin.
 Scientists have even studied if the water has curative powers, and people travel from near and far to come and find out for themselves!
 Many visitors even leave with a bag full of the Blue Lagoon’s skin care products, which can be found

 here (and purchased from wherever you are, no trip necessary).